olooney/oranlooney.com/content/post/ml-from-scratch-part-0-introduction.md

 > obvious and simple.
 I had been afraid to read it, thinking it was too
 > difficult." - Richard Feynman, Surely You're Joking, Mr. Feynman!

 So in the context of mathematics, "create" means something like "derive from first principles by hand."
 This is a very strong criteria.
-If a person could go into an empty office with a stack of scratch paper and supply of sharp pencils , write down all first principles of calculus from memory and proceed to derive every important theorem and result in calculus, then there is little doubt that that person thoroughly understands calculus.
+If a person could go into an empty office with a stack of scratch paper and supply of sharp pencils, write down all first principles of calculus from memory and proceed to derive every important theorem and result in calculus, then there is little doubt that that person thoroughly understands calculus.

+Nor is sufficient to mechanically build up the formalism of the theory - at each step, it's important to understand the motivation behind each definition and axiom introduced.

 In the context of computer science and programming, "create" might mean something similar to be able to write a program from scratch that implements the given algorithm.
 Since machine learning straddles the two, "create" means
-both: pose a machine learning problem mathematically, reduce the problem to some tracable form on paper, then write and implement an algorithm to produce a numerical approximation of the answer.
+both: pose a machine learning problem mathematically, reduce the problem to some tractable form on paper, then write and implement an algorithm to produce a numerical approximation of the answer.

 Now, if someone attempts this exercise, one of two things will happen.
 First,